Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 When a reference to thread isn't 'good enough', the user obviously wants his homework done and compilable.

-When someone posts an incorrect answer, then gets defensive
+When someone posts an incorrect answer, then gets defensive and abusive when corrected and voted down.

+But also note: I don't have an account.
+It's just a resource, typically it's the place to go (via your favorite search engine) when you suspect a doc is wrong or API is broken.

+I have noted a bunch of non-technical _bullshit_ in the recent active threads list.
+There are people using it as a chat room, some are clearly SJW air thieves, looking for fights.
+They find them, no surprise.

 Re: (Score:2)